coolomar559/p2pflix-tracker/README.md

 ## POST - /deregister_file
 Removes you as a host for the specified file.
 Requires a guid.
+If a file has no hosts remaining, removes it.

 ### Input
 DELETE request to the endpoint url with a JSON object.